zostay/RakuWAPI/README.md

 When sending the message body to the server, the application SHOULD prefer to use [Blob](Blob) objects.
 This allows the application to fully control the encoding of any text being sent.

-The application MAY use [Str](Str), but this puts the server in charge of encoding the response.
+It is also possible for the application to use [Cool](Cool) instances, but this puts the server in charge of stringifying and encoding the response.
 The server is only required to encode the data according to the encoding specified in the `p6sgi.encoding` key of the environment.
 Application servers are recommended to examine the `charset` of the Content-Type header returned by the application, but are not required to do so.

 Applications SHOULD avoid characters that require encoding in HTTP headers.